Video: Mousing and dry fly fishing on the River of Dreams

 There are a limited number of places on the globe where you can find dependable mouse fishing for trout.
 Kamchatka is the holy grail of mouse fishing.
 Alaska can offer excellent mousing opportunities when salmon aren't getting in the way.
 During "mouse years," New Zealand is home to otherworldly mouse-fishing.
 And then there's Patagonia.

 Patagonia generally isn't regarded as a mouse-fishing mecca.
 And that's for a good reason: it's not.
 But with every rule there are exceptions, and Patagonia has a few.
-Find a Patagonian river that's both low on bug biomass—making its resident fish terrestrial-, fish-, and rodent-eaters by necessity—and that rarely see anglers, and you might just find a bounty of mouse-eating trout.
+Find a Patagonian river that's both low on bug biomass—making its resident fish terrestrial-, fish-, and rodent-eaters by necessity—and which rarely sees anglers, and you might just find a bounty of mouse-eating trout.

 Chile's Rio Blanco, otherwise known as "The River of Dreams," is one of those rivers.
 The Blanco doesn't just offer the finest mouse fishing we've experienced in Patagonia, it offers some of the best mouse fishing we've experienced anywhere.
 But don't take our word for it, check out the video below from Jensen Fly Fishing, which features gorgeous, slow-motion footage of one big, Blanco brown trout after another chasing down bushy mouse flies stripped, swung, and twitched along the river's surface.